scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### TRC Signature Syntax {#signed-format}

 A TRC contains policy information about an ISD and acts as a distribution mechanism for the trust anchors of that ISD.

-Each TRC (payload) is digitally signed.
-The syntax used to sign and encapsulate the TRC payload is the Cryptographic Message Syntax (CMS), as defined in {{RFC5652}}.
+Each TRC is digitally signed and the syntax used to sign and encapsulate the TRC payload is the Cryptographic Message Syntax (CMS) as defined in {{RFC5652}}.
 The signed TRC payload is of the CMS signed-data content type, as defined in Section 5 of {{RFC5652}}, and encapsulated in a CMS `ContentInfo` element, as defined in Section 3 of {{RFC5652}}.

 For detailed information on the general syntax definitions of the Cryptographic Message Syntax, see sections 3 and 5 of {{RFC5652}}.

 #### SCION-specific rules

-SCION implementations have to fulfil the following additional rules, on top of the general syntax rules from {{RFC5652}}:
+SCION implementations MUST fulfil the following additional rules, as well as the general syntax rules specified in {{RFC5652}}:

 - `EncapsulatedContentInfo` sequence:
    - The `eContentType` field MUST be set to "id-data".